 Leading companies like Google and Intel use a proven system that turns big goals into measurable results.
 The system is OKRs.

-Objectives are clear, inspiring goals that show what we want to achieve.
-They need to be concrete and action-oriented.
 Think of objectives as destinations on a map - they point where we want to go and why it matters.
-Teams should set ambitious yet achievable objectives within their timeframe.
+So when you set OKRs for your team, the objectives should be ambitious yet achievable within their timeframe.

-Key results are the measurable outcomes that show progress toward objectives.
-They must be specific and quantifiable without any "gray area" in measurement.
 Each objective works best with 3-5 key results.
 The target success rate for key results should be around 70%.
 This creates the right balance between ambition and achievement.

 A simple yet powerful formula guides this framework: "I will [objective] as measured by [key result]".
-These elements make it work:

 • Objectives: Time-bound and actionable goals that give clear direction